 I am trying to create a place for people like me.
 There are already gay bars, and LGBTQ groups that work for some.
 If they work for you, great.
 We are just trying to get out a little pent up frustration and have a few laughs about what it's like to be a non-heterosexual that genuinely feels more at home in a stereotypically heterosexual environment than a homosexual one.
 Why is this so horrible or unbelievable?

 In the end, we don't want our own club.
 We want everyone in the same club.
 We don't want gay bars or straight bars; we want bars where any two people could hook up and no one would notice.
 We aren't satisfied with tolerance, we want equality.
-You may think that society and politics is one big sham, but we'd like to have a homosexual president.
-And soon.
+You may think that society and politics is one big sham, but we'd like to have a non hetero president, preferably in this century.
 This may seem to lofty to you, but our generation is already moving in this direction, so let us do our thing.
 We are trying to make things better, I promise.

 - Subscribe, share, enjoy -